dyfrad/.github/profile/README.md

 # About us

 Dyfrad is an applied research lab with deep expertise in physics, data science, AI/ML engineering, and software engineering.
+Fields of interest: finance and robotics.

 ## Current project
 Aim: Develop an AI-first personal finance management platform that